 The bootsector has a BPB (Boot Parameters Block) structure in it, which describes some important parameters, needed to properly boot from the partition.
-The majority of them is specific for diskettes and the FAT filesystem, but some are essential for OS/2 to load properly.
-There are three essential parameters in the BPB for the OS/2 boot sequence.
-They are hiddenSectors value, the physical boot device and the logical boot device.
+The majority of them is specific for diskettes and the FAT filesystem, but some are essential for <acronym title="Operating" System">OS</acronym>/2 to load properly.
+There are three essential parameters in the BPB for the <acronym title="Operating System">OS</acronym>/2 boot sequence.
+They are HiddenSectors value, the physical boot device and the logical boot device.
 The latter is equivalent to the boot device drive letter and is important to properly define the drive letter of the boot partition.
-The physical boot drive is the number of the boot physical device in the format of BIOS int 13h: the value of 00h is for 1st diskette drive, 01h for 2nd diskette, 80h for the 1st hard disk, 81h for the 2nd hard disk and so on.
-The hiddenSectors is important for booting OS/2 from logical disk in extended partition.
+The physical boot drive is the number of the boot physical device in the format of BIOS int 13h: The value of 00h is for 1st diskette drive, 01h for 2nd diskette, 80h for the 1st hard disk, 81h - the 2nd hard disk and so on.
+The HiddenSectors is important for booting <acronym title="Operating System">OS</acronym>/2 from logical disk in extended partition.
 For primary partitions, it is equal to the offset of the partition from the beginning of the HDD, but for logical disks it is for some reason equal to the number of sectors per track (63 for the modern hard drives).
-The hiddenSectors value is used to convert local sector number (from the beginning of the partition) to the global sector address (from the beginning of the HDD).
-It is essential for booting OS from the partition.
+The HiddenSectors value is used to convert local sector number (from the beginning of the partition) to the global sector address (from the beginning of the HDD).
+It is essential for booting <acronym title="Operating System">OS</acronym> from the partition.
 For this reason, most OSes can load only from primary partition, like Windoze or FreeBSD.
-But IBM made OS/2 to be loadable from logical partitions, as well as primary ones.
-For this, IBM bootmanager fixes the three above mentioned values in bootsector BPB (previously loaded in memory), and only after that gives control to the bootsector.
-(This feature is required from boot manager to properly load OS/2 from the logical partition.
+But IBM made <acronym title="Operating System">OS</acronym>/2 to be loadable from logical partitions, as well as primary ones.
+For this, IBM bootmanager fixes the three above mentioned values in bootsector BPB, and only after that gives control to the bootsector.
+(This feature is required from boot manager to properly load <acronym title="Operating System">OS</acronym>/2 from the logical partition.
 At present, it is available only from three bootmanagers: IBM Bootmanager, VPart from Veit Kannegieser and AirBoot from Martin Kiewitz.)

-After receiving control from MBR code or boot manager, the bootsector loads the so called blackbox code from the rest of the bootblock (the 15 sectors after the bootsector in HPFS, and 63 sectors in bootJFS) or from the root directory from os2boot file in FAT.
-The blackbox is the Micro File System Driver (MicroFSD or uFSD for short) and contains several functions to open, read and close files from the root directory of the boot drive.
+After receiving control from MBR code or boot manager, the bootsector loads the so called blackbox code from the rest of the bootblock (the 15 sectors after the bootsector in HPFS, and about 30 sectors in bootJFS) or from the root directory from os2boot file in FAT.
+The blackbox is the Micro File System Driver (MicroFSD) and contains several functions to open, read and close files from the root directory of the boot drive.
 Also it has initialization code and cleanup code.
-Only one file can be opened at the same time, and, in IBM blackboxes, only files in the root directory can be read.
+Only one file can be opened at one time, and in IBM blackboxes, only files in the root directory can be read.

 The blackbox (aka MicroFSD) in its initialization part, loads two files from disk: os2ldr and os2boot. (os2boot in FAT contains the MicroFSD, but in other filesystems, it contains the MiniFSD code).
-The os2ldr is the OS/2 kernel loader.
+The os2ldr is the <acronym title="Operating System">OS</acronym>/2 kernel loader.
 It is independent from the filesystem, and only for FAT contains a special code (the above mentioned functions to read files from the FAT partition, and some code to support memory dumping and hybernating from/to the FAT partition).
-Besides that, os2ldr implements DosHlp functions (helpers for the OS/2 kernel), so, it serves like some sort of microkernel - it implements some functions the kernel depends on.
+Besides that, os2ldr implements DosHlp functions (helpers for the <acronym title="Operating System">OS</acronym>/2 kernel), so, it serves like some sort of microkernel - it implements some functions the kernel depends on.
 Also, os2ldr contains implementation of the OEMHLP\$ device driver.
 (Yes, OEMHLP\$ resides in the loader!).
-So, os2ldr is more than just OS loader :).
+So, os2ldr is more than just <acronym title="Operating System">OS</acronym> loader :).